rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ![](images/subdags.png)

-**Problem: too many tasks are queued, and it is probable that you will need to add more workers.**
+**Potential problem: Often times too many tasks are queued, and it is probable that you will need to add more workers.**

 # Lessons learned